Essential Oils for Seasonal Allergies

 More specifically, the stress hormone cortisol activates mast cells, a type of white blood cell, and an inflammatory cascade that triggers the release of histamine.

 Research has shown that the Parasympathetic Nervous System regulates and modulates mast cell activity, noting “parasympathetic nerve-mast cell functional units in the skin, lung, and intestine have the potential to regulate a range of physiological processes.”
 Supporting the Parasympathetic Nervous System can help calm mast cell activation and balance the resulting histamine response.
 The Parasympathetic Nervous System interrupts the Fight/Flight/Freeze reaction that has been triggering your Mast Cells.
-Once heart rate, blood pressure and breathing are slowed down or decreased, your brain stops flooding the body with stress hormones, and mast cells stop firing.
+Once heart rate, blood pressure, and breathing are slowed down or decreased, your brain stops flooding the body with stress hormones, and mast cells stop firing.

 Balancing Histamine with Essential Oils

-The goal is to balance, not block, the histamine response as histamine performs critical functions in body, contributing to HCL production and neurotransmitter signals.
+The goal is to balance, not block, the histamine response as histamine performs critical functions in the body, contributing to HCL production and neurotransmitter signals.

 Histamine Balance Essential Oil Blend